 - Rush service: Add 20% for same-week appointments

-- Emergency service: Add 50% for same-day/weekend service
+- Emergency service: Add 50% for same-day or weekend service

 Off-Season (May – August)

-- 10% discount on major repair projects scheduled in the summer
+- 10% off major repair projects booked in the summer

-- More flexibility for complex projects that require multiple visits
+- More wiggle room for big projects that take a few visits

 Why Fort Carson Residents Choose Adam Chimney Sweep